Java class file

 A Java class file is a file (with the .class filename extension) containing Java bytecode that can be executed on the Java Virtual Machine (JVM).
 A Java class file is usually produced by a Java compiler from Java programming language source files (.java files) containing Java classes (alternatively, other JVM languages can also be used to create class files).
 If a source file has more than one class, each class is compiled into a separate class file.
+Thus, it is called a .class file because it contains the bytecode for a single class.

 JVMs are available for many platforms, and a class file compiled on one platform will execute on a JVM of another platform.
 This makes Java applications platform-independent.

 History

 On 11 December 2006, the class file format was modified under Java Specification Request (JSR) 202.

 File layout and structure

 Sections

 There are 10 basic sections to the Java class file structure: